waw3/make/src/readme.txt

 = 1.0.0 - May 1 2014 =
 * Initial release

+== Upgrade Notice ==

+= 1.7.0 =
+Big under-the-hood changes to the code for improved efficiency and maintainability.
+Many functions and hooks have been deprecated.
+See the beta announcement for a complete list: https://thethemefoundry.com/blog/make-1-7-beta-1/

 == Credits ==

 The following third party resources are included in this theme.
 Each resource uses a GPL compatible license that is